 If you know nothing about guitars yet it is highly recommended, not to say mandatory, to read some books about them first.
-A book I can recommend if it's still available, is “The guitar” by Ralph Denyer.
+A book I can recommend if it is still available, is “The guitar” by Ralph Denyer.
 This is a good book, especially for starters, because it offers a lot of information about all types of guitars, their construction and features.
 It also contains extensive information on how to play the guitar.
 I don't know how available this book is nowadays, so you may need to look for another book in your local library or book stores.
 There are probably books that specifically discuss guitar building.
-Don't settle for the first one you find, compare books and try to pick the one that seems best.
+Do not settle for the first one you find, compare books and try to pick the one that seems best.
 Read it thoroughly before you start working on your guitar!

 The first thing you should make up for yourself if you want to build a guitar, is whether you want a solid-body or a semi-acoustic guitar.
-If it's your first: don't even think about semi-acoustic.
+If it is your first: don't even think about semi-acoustic.
 Even after my two solid guitars, I would hesitate to try a hollow one.
 The reason for this, is that a solid guitar is much less critical to build: the shape doesn't matter.
 The sound of a solid body is mostly determined by the electronics (pick-ups, filters).
 A hollow guitar on the other hand, will sound poor or resonate like hell if its shape isn't right.
 This requires experience and expertise.
 You should follow some lessons or read specialised literature about this subject before attempting a semi-acoustic guitar.

 The most expensive solid-body electric guitars are made from mahogany.
 This, however, doesn't necessarily mean that this is the only ultimate guitar material.
 The choice of material will determine the sound quality in a certain way.
-For a solid-body electric guitar, the influence of the material on the sound is not huge, but it's noticeable.
+For a solid-body electric guitar, the influence of the material on the sound is not huge, but it is noticeable.
 The important rule is: the harder the material, the clearer the sound (a softer material absorbs more high frequencies) and the longer the sustain (i.e. the time a string keeps on vibrating).
 In general, guitars with a good sustain will also be pretty heavy because most hard materials happen to be dense and heavy, but this is not a necessity.
 There are materials, like certain types of wood, which are light but still quite hard.

 So to make a long story short, I would never again use multiplex for a guitar, unless I would really need a heavy guitar with a fat, warm sound, and I would find a foolproof way to paint the damn stuff.
 I don't really say you shouldn't use it.
 It is a pretty nice material to make your first guitar or a prototype to experiment on, but be aware of its limitations.

 Somebody asked me whether MDF would be a good material.
 MDF (Medium Density Fibre) is a synthetic type of wood, created by compressing fine wood fibres at an extremely high pressure.
-It's commonly used for high-end speaker cabinets.
+It is commonly used for high-end speaker cabinets.
 I haven't tried MDF myself for building a guitar, only for speakers (with great success).
 But I am quite sure it is a good material, since some guitar manufacturers use it for their models.
 Its main advantage is its consistent quality.

-Due to the way it's produced, the hardness of an MDF panel varies from hard at the outside to soft on the inside.
+Due to the way it is produced, the hardness of an MDF panel varies from hard at the outside to soft on the inside.
 This may raise some concerns about sustain, because soft materials dampen vibrations, and to get a good sustain you need a hard material.
 (Some people say that the ideal electric guitar should be made of concrete, but you understand it would be quite unhandy hanging a 20kg stone lump around your neck!)
 Indeed, it would not be a very good idea to use one single thick slab of MDF for a guitar because only its outsides would be hard.
-Therefore even in this case it's recommended to use several thinner panels glued together.
+Therefore even in this case it is recommended to use several thinner panels glued together.

 So, MDF would be an interesting material to try.
 You can get it in a wood store.
-It's not cheap, though probably cheaper than most hardwoods.
-Mark has actually built a guitar from MDF, and mailed me his experiences.
+It is not cheap, though probably cheaper than most hardwoods.
+Someone called Mark has actually built a guitar from MDF, and mailed me his experiences.
 A summary: 1.
 Cutting special shapes out of MDF is not so easy due to its high density.
 Make sure to use suitable tools, and take care not to overheat them.
 2. It's heavy!
 Either keep the body small/thin, provide enough holes, or hollow out large parts.
 3. Painting it is easy thanks to its hardness.
 4. Despite its density, sustain is only similar to mahogany, probably due to its dampening abilities.

 Hollow-body or semi-acoustic guitars are a different story.
 The two guitars I made, were solid, so I can't tell you much about hollow ones.
 As far as I know, acoustic guitars, hence semi-acoustic ones too, are often made from fir-wood or maple.
 The best thing you can do if you plan to build a semi-acoustic guitar, is asking advice of someone who is specialised in wood for musical instruments.
 At any rate, it is again recommended not to use one single piece, but laminated wood, i.e. several layers glued onto each other, to get a more consistent quality.
 The largest problem with semi-acoustic guitars is resonance, for the wood mass is small, hence picks up vibrations easily.
 Therefore a good design is essential.

 Once you have an idea of how you want your guitar to look like, you need to transform this idea into a usable “plan” of your guitar.
-You can use classic tools like pencils and paper, but it's very helpful to do it on a computer instead, and use a vector drawing program like InkScape, CorelDraw or Canvas.
+You can use classic tools like pencils and paper, but it is very helpful to do it on a computer instead, and use a vector drawing program like InkScape, CorelDraw or Canvas.
 This allows to draw the shape in actual size, and zoom in and out for details or an overview respectively.
 A great advantage is that once you are familiar with the drawing program, you can easily tweak the shape without having to rub out and redraw things.
 You can also easily align the components this way, for it is crucial that the pick-ups line up with the strings, which on their turn must line up with the neck, by correctly placing the bridge.
 You actually can “draw” the strings in your drawing program, and correct easily.
 Of course your guitar won't fit on a single A4 or Legal page.
 You'll need at least four pages for the body alone.
-However, it is recommended to add the neck to your design too, even if you're not going to make it yourself.
+However, it is recommended to add the neck to your design too, even if you are not going to make it yourself.
 This will allow you to determine its correct position (see next section).

 Your “plan” should contain almost every part of your guitar: body shape, pick guard, components like pick-ups, switches, potmeters, cable connector (jack), and bridge.
 In other words, you should have a complete “paper” guitar.
 This requires accurate drawing of the components, especially the pick-ups and the bridge, so that you can align them correctly.

 You should try to make the whole “balanced”, i.e. the mass should be evenly distributed.
 Otherwise it may be unhandy to play it.
 Of course this is hard to determine beforehand, for you must also take the weight of the electronics into account.
 Also, try to make the guitar not too heavy: although a heavy guitar might have a better sustain, it could be a torture to hang it around your neck!
 The problems of balance and weight can both be reduced by incorporating hollow spaces in the body in the right places (which is easy to do if you're going to build it by laminating layers of wood).
-If you're going to do this, just make sure to leave the middle part of the guitar (near to the strings and bridge) solid, otherwise the sound will be affected.
+If you are going to do this, just make sure to leave the middle part of the guitar (near to the strings and bridge) solid, otherwise the sound will be affected.